Edward Emerson Barnard: Early life

 Barnard was born in Nashville, Tennessee, on December 16, 1857, to Reuben Barnard and Elizabeth Jane Barnard (née Haywood), and had one brother.
 His father died three months before his birth, so he grew up in an impoverished family and did not receive much in the way of formal education.
 His first interest was in the field of photography, and he became a photographer's assistant at the age of nine.

 He later developed an interest in astronomy.
 In 1876 he purchased a 5 in refractor telescope, and in 1881 he discovered his first comet, but failed to announce his discovery.
 He found his second comet later the same year and a third in 1882.

 While he was still working at a photography studio he was married to the British-born Rhoda Calvert in 1881.
 In the 1880s, Hulbert Harrington Warner offered per discovery of a new comet.
-Barnard discovered a total of five, and used the money to build a house for himself and his wife.
+Barnard discovered a total of five, and used the money to build a house for himself and his wife, Rhoda Barnard (née Calvert).

 With his name being brought to the attention of amateur astronomers in Nashville, they collectively raised enough money to give Barnard a fellowship to Vanderbilt University.
 He never graduated from the school, but did receive the only honorary degree Vanderbilt has ever awarded.
 He joined the staff of the Lick Observatory in California in 1887, though he later clashed with the director, Edward S. Holden, over access to observing time on the larger instruments and other issues of research and management.